Skip to content ↓

 • Topic specific vocabulary and texts are instrumental in the planning and delivery of the whole school curriculum, ensuring that all children can access all areas of study, supporting the narrowing of the language gap.

-• Grammar is taught through the Talk4Writing approach in EYFS and KS1 and in KS2 the year begins with a ‘Place Value of Grammar and Punctuation’ unit to secure fundamental grammar and punctuation understanding before moving on to writing units that use high-quality model texts.
+• Grammar is taught through the Talk4Writing approach.
+In addition to this, KS2 begin the year with a ‘Place Value of Grammar and Punctuation’ unit to secure fundamental grammar and punctuation understanding.

 • Spelling rules are explicitly taught in the classrooms a range of activities and through modelled and shared writing.